-If your cat has been using your furniture to scratch, you may be looking for a deterrent that works.
-Many experts recommend trying options other than declawing to deal with these problems.
+If your cat has been using your furniture or door trim to scratch, you can use a cat scratching deterrent to modify this behavior.
+Many experts recommend trying options other than declawing to deal with scratching, and the best deterrents can do the trick.

 Scratching is a natural behavior for cats.
 They do it for a couple of reasons.
 First of all, cats have glands between their toes.
 When a cat scratches something, this effectively marks the territory.
 In nature, a cat will scratch a tree trunk or some other item to leave its scent and let other cats know that the territory is taken.